 Whenever you contribute to a Roth, a five-year clock starts ticking on any growth you experience with the money you put into the account.
 (That clock begins on Jan.
 1 in the year you make the first contribution.)
 Any interest you gain from your Roth remains hands off until the five years pass.
 Withdraw that money and you will be taxed.

 Withdraw those gains before you turn 59½ and a penalty is tacked onto the tax bill.

 But notice that I stated that the five-year clock applies to growth.
 It does not apply to the money you contributed to the account.
 It’s important to note here that the IRS has an order of withdrawals that it considers when money is taken from a Roth.
 They consider the contributions you made first.
 Next are conversions.
 And finally comes the earnings — the growth on your money, which is the part subject to potential taxation under the five-year rule.

 An Example to Illustrate

 Let’s look at a hypothetical situation to better understand why the five-year rule might never come into play for you.
-Imagine you have been contributing to a Roth IRA over several years and have $50,000 in the account.
+Imagine you are 62 and have been contributing to a Roth IRA over several years and have $50,000 in the account.
 You also decided to convert a traditional IRA to a Roth and, after taxes, end up with $300,000 in that Roth account, bringing your Roth total to $350,000.
 Finally, you have some growth in these accounts – say $50,000 – bringing the new total to $400,000.